SLI239/nanopore_transcript_quantification/README.md

 ## Quick Start
-1. git clone this repository
+1. Git clone this repository
 2. Create and activate a Conda environment (and install following packages if not installed already)
 ```
     conda install -c bioconda nextflow=22.04.5